iotaledger/iota-wiki/content/tutorials/single-page-tutorials/mint-nft-with-javascript-shimmer.md

 # How to Mint a Native NFT With Javascript on Shimmer

 A non-fungible token (NFT) is a token that is verifiably unique and can be used to prove and transfer ownership of a digital asset.
-You can create NFTs in the Shimmer ledger as a native asset or use smart contracts as a smart asset.
+You can create NFTs in the Shimmer ledger as a native asset or use smart contracts to create a smart asset.
 This tutorial uses Javascript to mint a native NFT in the Shimmer ledger.

 ## What you will learn